deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 ## How do I get access to Prometheus metrics from Lens?

-> ⛔ **_Attention!!!_** Using this configuration creates a service in which Prometheus metrics are available without authorization.
+> **Caution!** Using this configuration creates a service in which Prometheus metrics are available without authorization.

 To provide Lens access to Prometheus metrics, you need to create some resources in a cluster.